Evaluating Concept Filtering Defenses against Child Sexual Abuse Material Generation by Text-to-Image Models: Problem statement

 \subsection{Characterizing successful AIG-CSAM creation}

 \parabf{Adversary $\mathcal{A}(T,P,Z)$.} We model \textit{adversaries} as users whose goal is to obtain AIG-CSAM from the T2I model $M$ either directly by using specific prompts or through model adaptation.
-We define an adversary $\mathcal{A}(T,P,Z)$ as a choice of a model adaptation algorithm $T$ that is applied to $M$ to create another model $M'$, and a distribution over the prompt and initial noise vector $(P,Z)$, called prompting strategy, which are inputted to $M'$. $T$ is defined by an adaptation technique and takes as input a model $M$, a dataset $D$, and a random number generator seed $s$.
-With this definition, we can model direct misuse as a special case of adaptation: the identity function $T_{\text{id}}$, where $T_{\text{id}}(M,D,s)=M, \forall D, \forall s$.
+We define an adversary $\mathcal{A}(T,P,Z)$ as a choice of a model adaptation algorithm $T$ that is applied to $M$ to create another model $M'$, and a distribution over the prompt and initial noise vector $(P,Z)$, called prompting strategy, which are inputted to $M'$. $T$ is defined by an adaptation technique, a dataset $D$, and a random number generator seed $s$ and takes as input a model $M$.
+With this definition, we can model direct misuse as a special case of adaptation: the identity function $T_{\text{id}}$, where $T_{\text{id}}(M)=M, \forall M$.

 The adversary can always freely choose which prompt distribution $P$ to give to the model.
 If the adversary has white-box access to the model, the adversary also has unrestricted choice of the adaptation algorithm $T$ and initial noise vector $Z$.
 If the adversary only has black-box access to the model, $T$ is typically restricted to the identity function $T_{\text{id}}$ and $Z$ to the default $Z\sim \mathcal{N}(0,I)$.
 However, if the black-box model provider offers adaptation as a service, the adversary can choose $T$ among the algorithms available and instantiate it on a dataset of their choice.